cn2021-final/final-proj/spec.md

 ### image / binary data

-- generate a random string for the filename, preserve the extension (if any), make sure the filename doesn't exist, etc
+- generate a random string for the filename, preserve the extension (if any), make sure the filename doesn't exist, etc [DONE]

 - save the data, write to the chat history.
-For format, refer to *#chat history format*
+For format, refer to *#chat history format* [DONE]

-- listen for the next operation
+- listen for the next operation [DONE]

 ### get image / binary data

-- write an integer as a response
+- write an integer as a response [DONE]

 ```
 -1 - file doesn't exist
 N - file exists, N = file size
 ```

-- if the file exists, write the file
+- if the file exists, write the file [DONE]

 ### more history